 We’ve all had the experience of being laughed at by our friends, co-workers, and certainly our family members.
 Occasionally, you may even recall being laughed at by a stranger for some social gaffe or, perhaps, wardrobe malfunction.
 Being laughed at by others can be a miserable experience.
 Call it bullying, teasing, or mocking out, serving as the butt of someone else's humor is very tough on the psyche.
 What's worse, this kind of mistreatment by others can lead people to become anxious and fearful of being exposed to the situation again.
 At the same time, you start to wonder whether there's something wrong with you and so start to question your own personal qualities.

 University of Zurich researchers René Proyer and Willibald Ruch first identified the components and correlates of “gelotophobia” (literally, fear of laughter) in a 2009 publication along with dozens of collaborators from all over the world.
-This multinational study involved over 22,000 adults in 73 countries, included 93 samples, and involved a questionnaire translated into 42 languages.
-Subsequently, in a 2012 publication they’ve shown, in addition, just how harmful gelotophobia can be to its victim’s mental health.
+This multinational study involved over 22,000 adults in 73 countries, included 93 samples and involved a questionnaire translated into 42 languages.
+Subsequently, in a 2012 publication, they’ve shown just how harmful gelotophobia can be to its victim’s mental health.

 - I avoid displaying myself in public because I fear that people could become aware of my insecurity and could make fun of me.